 Several studies suggest that victims of workplace bullying are more likely to use neglect, followed by acquiescence, voice, retribution and exit (Lee et al. 95).
 These results indicate that victims are reluctant to confront the offender or to elicit the support of coworkers.
 Kwan and her colleagues found that victims of harassment were more likely to adopt voice strategies when working for an organization with a positive safety climate (141).
-Such an organization is characterized by a management that supports issues that affect employees' psychological health; gives priority to resolving issues about psychological health and safety; communicates with employees about psychological health and safety (Kwan et al. 135).
+Such an organization is characterized by a management that supports issues that affect employees' psychological health; gives priority to resolving issues about psychological health and safety; communicates with employees about psychological health and safety matters; and promotes workers' participation in issues of psychological health and safety (Kwan et al. 135).
 Conversely, victims in a negative safety climate are more likely to adopt exit, acquiescence, and neglect strategies.